 We would love hearing about photography from you, but there is just one last question that we are keen on knowing.
 A DSLR can happen to hole our pockets so which camera or mobile should a beginner start photography with?

 The main thing in photography is the vision.
-The vision is something which matters the most.
+The vision is something that matters the most.
 If you buy a camera costing Rs 1 lakh and you don’t have the view, then you got all your money wasted.
 On the other hand, if a person has the right skills and a primary mobile phone in his hand, he will master photography and undoubtedly better than a person who owns the costliest camera with 0% expertness.
 Otherwise, I would recommend any mobile phone under 15,000 and any camera under 30,000.
 But photography is all about vision and light.